NadimGhaznavi/ai/pages/ai-snake-game.md

 * [PyTorch](https://pytorch.org/get-started/locally/) - Backend library for AI development
 * [Matplotlib](https://matplotlib.org/) - Visualization library
 * [IPython](https://ipython.org/) - Used to connect PyGame and Matplotlib

+# Configuration File Management

+**IMPORTANT NOTE:** If you decide to download, run and tinker with this project I want to share a hard-learned lesson: **Neural networks are EXTREMELY sensitive to hyperparameters and the neural network architecture.** For this reason it's critical that you manage the INI file with extreme care.
+A small change in configuration can make your AI go from a super star to a dismal failure.
+Do not modify the AISnakeGame.ini file, make a copy and then use the `--ini_file` switch to point the `asg.py` front-end at your custom configuration.

 # Environment Setup
 I strongly recommend setting up a *virtual environment* to run and modify the *AI Snake Game*.
 You will need Python installed in order to do this.
 By using a virtual environment you won't be altering the overall state of your Python installation.
 This will avoid screwing up programs and components on your system that use Python.